 Because of its waterproof and UV-resistant qualities, vinyl boat flooring doesn’t crack, peel, flake, puncture or fade, making it the most durable boat flooring available.

 Our solid vinyl G‑Floor® Outdoor & Marine vinyl flooring actually comes with a marine-grade top coat that contains an innovative UV- inhibitor for longer color and image retention.
-This revolutionary top coat is anti-microbial and prevents blushing marks from wet towels, bathing suits, coolers, life jackets, etc. The clear, sharp, high-quality images of G‑Floor® Outdoor & Marine are printed underneath the vinyl, not on top or in between as with some vinyl flooring competitors, and is protected by an industry-leading topcoat and wear layer.
+The clear, sharp, high-quality images of G‑Floor® Outdoor & Marine are printed underneath the vinyl, not on top or in between as with some vinyl flooring competitors, and is protected by an industry-leading topcoat and wear layer.
 Because our American-made polyvinyl flooring for boats and pontoons is non-porous and non-woven, it won’t snag from fish hooks or dent from heavy objects like anchors.

 Marine vinyl is typically easy to install.
 For example, G‑Floor® Outdoor & Marinevinyl flooring comes in seamless rolls with Spun bound backing that grabs glue tight for permanent installation.
 This welded backing also adds cushioning underfoot and helps absorb sound.